seanjkk/streeteasy-regression-project/README.md

 ### Introduction

-Global warming has always been a looming threat to our planet.
-However, as the effects of climate change have become increasingly apparent these past years, there is now greater pressure on countries to immediately take action and reduce emissions.
-In this project, I will examine the carbon dioxide emissions by country over the years of 1950 - 2020.
+abc.

 ### The Dataset

-The dataset I will be using is from [Our World in Data](https://ourworldindata.org/).
-The file can be downloaded [here](https://github.com/owid/co2-data).
+The dataset I will be using is from [Kaggle](https://kaggle.com/).
+The file can be downloaded [here](https://www.kaggle.com/datasets/zohaib30/streeteasy-dataset).

 ### Objectives

-- Clean, manipulate and analyze the dataset using the Pandas library in Python
+- Clean and manipulate the data in Python
-- Create graphs using Matplotlib
-- Create an interactive dashboard using Tableau
+- Use Scikit-Learn to create a linear regression model and predict rent prices